viters/docs/reference/files.md

 ::: tip Order Matters

-Make sure to define the non-file properties _first_.
+Be sure to define the non-file properties _first_.
 This ensures that the file metadata is associated with the correct file.

 :::

-You can upload multiple files at a time by repeating the payload with different contents, for example:
+You can upload multiple files at a time by repeating the payload with different contents:

 ```
 --__X_BOUNDARY__